dmorenoh/antaeus/docs/SOLUTION.md

 In response to the challenge: *to build the logic that will schedule payment of the invoices on the first of the
  month*, I initially considered a simple approach, but as multiple obstacles appeared during the process, this simple idea developed into a more robust and sophisticated solution.
 Thus, the following concerns were considered when solving this challenge:

-   * concurrency, code maintainability, scalability, efficiency, resilience, concurrency, responsiveness, effective thread (CPU) usage*
+   * code maintainability, scalability, efficiency, resilience, concurrency, responsiveness, effective thread (CPU) usage*

 To do this I referenced the following concepts: